Disclaimer: our thoughts:

 They create positive experiences.

-For many riders, that is worth far more than a younger horse with “potential.”
+For the majority of riders, that is worth far more than a younger horse who is jumping higher and winning more.